YelloNox/YouTube-UnBlock/README.md

 ## How To Use
 1. Install [Tampermonkey](https://www.tampermonkey.net/), [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) or any other userscript manager.
 2. There are two current versions of the script:
-   - "YouTube Redirect.user.js" Redirects all links from "youtube.com" to "yout-ube.com"
+   - "YouTube-Redirect.user.js" Redirects all links from "youtube.com" to "yout-ube.com"
-   - "YouTube Ad Remove.user.js" Removes the junk and embeds the video from "yout-ube.com" (🔴 Buggy 🔴)
+   - "YouTube-DeBlock.user.js" Removes the junk and embeds the video from "yout-ube.com" (🔴 Buggy 🔴)
 3. Click on the script you want to install, and click "RAW"

 ## Version Comparison